fncischen/Animation-Editor/README.md

 2. Create an 3D interaction design system that leverages VFX (i.e. dynamic shaders) that create a seamless and user-friendly feedback loop throughout the animation editing experience.
 3. Add 3D onion skinning, improved linear / beizer path designs to keep track of the real-time positions and rotations of each object.

-## For more information ##

-1. For more information on the software architecture, see:
-2. For more information on the interaction design guidelines, see:
-3. For more information on the philosophy / inspiration behind this project, see:

-To follow this project, see: